profiterole_reads: (Inception - Eames Arthur and Girl!Eames)

 profiterole_reads: (Sakura)

 Here's the new Korean practice post!
+I've switched to a post EVERY OTHER MONTH, as everybody is pretty busy.
 As usual now, it's an open chat.

 You can write about whatever you want.
 If you're uninspired, tell us the story of what you're currently watching/reading/playing...